dross1-dross1/auto-mc/docs/plan.md

 - The backend may expose a simple console or web UI to monitor agents (telemetry, plans, actions) and broadcast settings.

 3) Try small things first
-- Watch telemetry updates arrive automatically (interval set in config).
+- Watch telemetry updates arrive automatically (interval set in config; default 500 ms).
 - Type `!echo hello` and see a reply.
 - Trigger a simple navigation via the backend that sends `#goto x y z` and watch movement.

 4) Try a real goal
-- Type: `!craft 1 iron pickaxe`.
+- Type: `!get iron pickaxe 1`.
 - Watch the planner emit steps and the mod execute them.

 Developer testing helpers (Windows):